ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 __Project Status:__ __`On-going`__

 __Overview:__
 School dropout has been on the increase among teenagers especially in the Sub-Sahran Africa.
-Available evidences suggest that process of identifying potential dropouts is vague with no empirical back-up.
-This project is intended to gather and analyse data related to school dropout across the world.
+Available evidences suggest that the process of identifying potential dropouts is vague with no empirical back-up.
+This project will gather and analyse data related to school dropout across the world.
 The intention is to identify the characteritics of school drop-outs.
-With this information it would be possible to build a profile for a potential dropout. such information could assist present and future interventions aimed at reducig school dropout rate across the world.
+With this information it would be possible to build a profile for a potential dropout. such information could assist present and future interventions aimed at reducing school dropout rate across the world.

 __Skills Used in the Project__
 * Data collection skill